cube-drone/rt0/players-guide/src/gm/locations/krater.md

 * Home Is Where the Heart Family Practice (two, queen of cups)
 * Candlelight Tryst (ace)
-* The Chalice Bar/Arcade/Casino (three, four, five of cups)
+* The Chalice (three, four, five of cups)
 * ADVERTISING!
-Office Block (seven)
+Complex (seven)
-* Kindergarten Park (six of cups)
+* EDUK8 (six of cups)
-* Apartment Block (nine of cups)
+* Habcube (nine of cups)
-* Nuclear Family Complex (ten of cups)
+* Nuclear Family (ten of cups)
 * Micromarkets (supermarkets but smol)
 * Overflow Slums (eight of cups)
 * Executare Outpost

-## Ace of Cups - Emotions
-Out of all of the cups, this is the cuppiest cup.
-Overflowing with emotion.
-There's so much.
-Maybe it's a good emotion, like love.
-Maybe it's a bad emotion, like love for cheese.

-## Two of Cups - Partners
-I can't help but think of doctors when I see a coiled snake like that.
-These two have a solid rapport.

-## Three of Cups - Shots shots shots shots
-Getting crunked with your friends!

-## Four of Cups - Careful
-"No, bad idea cloud, I would NOT like a full glass of high-proof alcohol."

-## Five of Cups - Regret
-They made the mistake of listening to bad idea cloud, and things got dark.

-## Six of Cups - Nostalgia
-Innocence, joy, and remembering those times fondly.

-## Seven of Cups - Advertising
-Whoa, look at all that cool stuff I could own!

-## Eight of Cups - Abandonment
-The credit card statement from all of that cool stuff has arrived, the joy was short-lived, and now it's time to bail, run off into the mountains, and hope they never find you.

-## Nine of Cups - Contentment
-I don't need anything.
-I'm content with what I've got.
+## Candlelight Tryst
+In order to help keep the fertility numbers of the station juiced, Candlelight Tryst is a subsidised singles platform.

+* Planned events and activities that shuffle people together at high speeds.
+* Short term hotel pods that are _thoroughly_ cleaned.

+## Home is Where The Heart Family Practice
+Serious maladies are treated at Misericorde, but family planning and pediatrics are provided closer to home at Home is Where The Heart.
+Doctors A and B work together to (something something)

-## Ten of Cups - The Happy Ending
+## The Chalice
-This is your picture perfect happy ending.
-A family, kids, a home, a _rainbow_.
-It's perfect.
+Bar!
+Arcade!
+Casino!

+## EDUK8
+the education zone
+children learn how to work the various jobs of Paradise Lua, directly from the companies responsible!

+## ADVERTISING!
+Complex
+it's a mall? it's a mall!

+## Overflow Slums
+At any given time there are a few more people than homes, and they accumulate in the Overflow Slums, where they are treated awfully.

+## Habcube
+For singles and the vast lower-middle class, tiny apartments with mostly shared facilities.

+## Nuclear Family
+These larger condominiums are meant to approximate American suburbs, and accomodate larger families.

+## Geriatridome
+is where they pack the olds

 ## Page of Cups - The Conman
 Me and my fish know what's up.
 This slick double-dealer always has an angle.